 West Allis pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in West Allis is medium; grass is medium.
-Tomorrow (26 June 2026) levels are similar - grass declining.
-Over the following five days grass will increase.
+Today (16 July) pollen in West Allis is low; grass is low.
+Tomorrow (17 July 2026) levels are similar - grass increasing, ragweed at low levels.
+Over the following five days ragweed will increase; grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app